How Much Does It Cost to Start a Construction Company? (Updated for 2025)

 You probably have many questions if you’re considering starting a construction company.
 How much does it cost to start a construction company?

-What initial expenses do I need to cover?
-How quickly can my company become profitable?
+What initial expenses do you need to cover?
+How quickly can your company become profitable?

-Here are all the costs you need to cover when starting your construction business in a post-COVID world:
+Here are all the costs you must cover when starting your construction business in a post-COVID world.

 Average Cost to Start a Construction Company

-The United States construction industry is valued at $1.8 trillion since its last update in 2022.
-However, we can see that the industry is growing despite a less-than-ideal economy.
-So take heart: your private business has great profit potential!
+The United States construction industry will likely reach $2,2 trillion by 2027, indicating how lucrative it is for new business owners.
+The industry is growing despite a less-than-ideal economy.
+So take heart: your private business has excellent profit potential!

 Initial Expenses

-There are five primary costs to start a construction company that you should evaluate first:
+There are five primary costs involved in starting a construction company that you should evaluate first:

 1. Registration

-The first step of any business venture is registering your company’s name, employee ID number, structure and other details.
-The registration process differs by state, so make sure you read up on your state’s registration requirements.
+The first step of any business venture is registering your company’s name, employee ID numbers, structure and other details.
+The registration process differs by state, so ensure you read up on your state’s registration requirements.

 You should choose your business structure based on the best tax breaks and liability protection.
-A sole proprietorship or limited liability corporation (LLC) is usually – but not always – the best option for construction start-ups.
+Sole proprietorships or limited liability corporations (LLC) are usually – but not always – the best option for construction start-ups.
+Most states accept LLCs with only one incorporated member, making it a great choice for a one-man venture as your business is seen as separate from your private responsibilities.
+You can always hire subcontractors instead of staff for larger projects.
 Once you have your name, structure and ID number, you can acquire the necessary licenses.

 2. Licenses

-Construction companies need many licenses to stage projects at specific locations, use certain equipment and build specific structures.
+Construction companies need many licenses to stage projects at certain locations, use particular equipment and build specific structures.
 Again, these licenses will vary by state.
 There are two main licenses that every construction company needs:

 - Contractor’s License: This license’s requirements depend on the types of structures you build and their dollar value.
-You’ll need an expensive contractor’s license to do expensive projects.
+You’ll need an specialized contractor’s license to do projects that include electrical, water, sewage, gas and hazardous waste treatment.

 - Business License: Your local municipality determines the cost and scope of your business license.
 It can cost a few hundred dollars in the most competitive areas.
 You have to renew this license every year to remain a valid business.

-Many new business owners get held up during the licensing process because they do not know all of the requirements.
+Many new business owners get held up during the licensing process because they do not know all the requirements.
 Take your time while researching your state and local licensing rules.
+Remember that you may also have to apply for a site license, which includes inspections and compliances.

 3. Insurance

-Construction is a dangerous business accounting for about 47.4% of all worker fatalities in private industries in the United States.
+Construction is a dangerous business, accounting for one out of every five fatalities in private industries in the United States.
 Every company needs a comprehensive insurance plan to protect its livelihood and employees.
 These are the types of insurance you’ll need:

 - General Liability